RallySoftware-cookbooks/chef-tutorials/your-first-cookbook.md

 rake test
 ```

-**NOTE** If you have not installed vagrant yet, running `rake test` will fail.
+**NOTE:** If you have not installed vagrant yet, running `rake test` will fail.
 You can download the latest version of vagrant from [here](http://downloads.vagrantup.com/).
+You also need the vagrant-berkshelf plugin, to install run `vagrant plugin install vagrant-berkshelf`.

 Jackchop will also init a git repo for you when you create a cookbook. **However, it does not create a github repo!** Currently, all cookbooks are under the RallySoftware-cookbooks orginization which means the repo will need to be created by a member of the Fellowship team.
 This functionality may eventually be extended to Jarvis, but for now we will need to help you.